UmmarFarooq14/Shell-Scripting-Journey/Shell/Day-05/notes.md

 	easc

-script-04: Day of the week.
+script-04: Day of the week
 ----------
 	day=$(date +%a)